Don't Just Read the News, Understand It.

 Citing trade wars, the World Bank sharply downgrades global economic growth forecast to 2.3%

-• This downgrade follows U.S. President Donald Trump's April tariffs on many countries and ongoing trade negotiations with China and the EU.
+• The downgrade from 2.7% follows U.S. President Donald Trump's April tariffs and ongoing trade negotiations with China and Europe amid rising barriers.

 Insights by Ground AI